 Can fit more upright cans in same space

 Made of shatter-resistant, BPA-free plastic, you can keep an eye on how many cans you have left and know when it's time to replenish.
-Our tester found that as she removed cans, the remaining ones tended to roll forward; since the bins also slide out, she never had to reach to the back of the fridge for the last can.
+As you remove cans, the remaining ones tend to roll forward; since the bins also slide out, you'll never have to reach to the back of the fridge for the last can.
 Still, she could fit more cans into the same amount of space by neatly arranging them from front to back.
 Although the bins are not dishwasher safe, they are easy to clean with warm, soapy water.

 Price at time of publish: $23

 What’s Included: 4 bins | Material: Plastic | Dimensions: 13.5 x 5.5 x 3.75 inches | Capacity: Nine 12-ounce cans per bin | Dishwasher Safe: No